istio/istio/.github/SECURITY.md

 Instructions for reporting a vulnerability can be found on the [Istio Security Vulnerabilities] page.
-The Istio Product Security Working Group receives vulnerability and security issue reports.
-For information on who makes up that group, please refer to the [Early Disclosure Membership].
+The Istio Product Security Working Group receives vulnerability and security issue reports, and the company affiliation of the members of the group can be found at [Early Disclosure Membership]..

 ## Security Bulletins